FREE SHIPPING on orders of $85 or more

-First found in Florence, with Lapo Gianni in 1270.
+First found in Florence (Italian: Firenze), with Lapo Gianni in 1270.
 Gianni was a lyric poet and a friend of famous authors Dante and Cavalcanti.

 This web page shows only a small excerpt of our Giarrizzo research.
 Another 39 words(3 lines of text) covering the years 1685, 1328, 1500, 1520, 1563, 1568, 1649, 1700, 1753, 1770 and 1801 are included under the topic Early Giarrizzo History in all our PDF Extended History products.